Comzee/Portfolio-v3/README.md

 ## Credit:

-This template is created by Vinayak
+This template was created by Vinayak

 ### fork from: